Icing The Plantar Fascia Ligament

 Why Icing Is Recommended For Plantar Fasciitis

 The condition of Plantar Fasciitis revolves around injury to the elastic plantar fascia ligament that bridges the arch of your foot from heel to ball.
 In this condition, small tissue tears and inflammation commonly develop.
 Ice is used as a vehicle for bringing down inflammation and providing relief.
 The bottom of the heel is typically the most painful area of the foot in the condition of Plantar Fasciitis, but the arch may also be very sore.
-If you’ve developed this ailment, your goal must be to recover from it via a combination of rest, icing, heel stretching exercises and orthotic options such as Fascia-Bar treatments.
-Again, you should never over-use ice, but it can be very helpful in its ability to provide short-term relief until you have recovered.
+If you’ve developed this ailment, your goal must be to recover from it via a combination of rest, icing, heel stretching exercises and orthotic options such as our pain-relieving shoe inserts.

 The ‘Don’ts’ Of Icing